THIS HOMEMADE PEACH CRISP MADE WITH TANGERINE, AND CINNAMON ESSENTIAL OIL IS HEALTHY AND LOADED WITH DELICIOUS FLAVOR.

 HOMEMADE PEACH CRISP MADE WITH TANGERINE AND CINNAMON ESSENTIAL OIL INSTRUCTIONS

-- Preheat a cast-iron skillet over medium heat and then add butter.
+- Preheat a cast-iron skillet over medium heat, then add butter.

 - Once butter is melted, add peaches.

 - Add cinnamon and tangerine essential oil, honey, and arrowroot powder.

 - Stir well and simmer on the stove until hot and bubbly.

 - While the peach mixture is simmering, add oatmeal, honey, coconut oil, pecans, cinnamon essential oil, and salt to a large mixing bowl and stir until well incorporated.